marinofelipe/CurrencyText/README.md

 <a name="negative"/>

 ### Allowing users to input `negative values`
-It's possible to allow users to input negative values.
-For it just set the keyboardType to .numbersAndPunctuation so whenever users try to add the negative symbol it will be correctly presented and handled.
+If you want your users to be able to input negative values just set textField's `keyboardType` to `.numbersAndPunctuation`, so whenever users tap the negative symbol it will be correctly presented and handled.

 ```Swift
 textField.keyboardType = .numbersAndPunctuation